 O God, who by the glorious resurrection of your Son Jesus Christ destroyed death and brought life and immortality to light: Grant that we, who have been raised with him, may abide in his presence and rejoice in the hope of eternal glory; through Jesus Christ our Lord, to whom, with You and the Holy Spirit, be dominion and praise for ever and ever.
 Amen.

-Notes—The page of Bible text in the header is from a copy of the first edition of the King James Version, 1611, as available on Internet Archive.
+Notes—The copy of the book used for this review was provided by Greenville Presbyterian Theological Seminary.
+The page of Bible text in the header is from a copy of the first edition of the King James Version, 1611, as available on Internet Archive.